- What is SKU?

 SKU and Inventory Management Software

-Inventory management software (cloud-based) is becoming a prime necessity for multi-channel sellers, brand owners as well as multi-brand sellers.
-It helps you with syncing of inventory across channels, keeping you updated on stock levels in real time and streamlining entire order fulfillment processes.
-With such tools, most of your work becomes automated, tasks are simplified and processes & actions are saved/noted for any future reference.
+Inventory management software (cloud-based) is becoming a prime necessity for multi-channel sellers, brand owners, as well as multi-brand sellers.
+It helps you with syncing of inventory across channels, keeping you updated on stock levels in real-time and streamlining entire order fulfillment processes.
+With such tools, most of your work becomes automated, tasks are simplified, and operations & actions are saved/noted for any future reference.

 Inventory management tools also store and track products based on SKUs.
 And this is how you can use SKU in inventory management software: